websanco/liferay-learn/docs/dxp/latest/en/building-applications/objects/objects-tutorials/using-apis/using-nested-fields-with-objects.md

 # Using Nested Fields with Objects

 When you publish an Object, Liferay automatically generates REST APIs for it.
-Beginning with Liferay 7.4 U_/GA_, <!--FINISH--> you can use nested fields with Object APIs to run complex queries involving multiple levels of Object relationships.
-Here you'll use cURL commands and Java classes to call Object APIs with nested fields.
+When calling these APIs, you can use nested fields to run complex queries involving multiple levels of Object relationships.
+This means you can use the `nestedFields` parameter with GET calls to return multiple levels of related Objects.
+You can also use the `nestedFieldsDepth` parameter to determine the depth of Object entries included in the query: `0-5`.

-Before proceeding, set up a new Liferay DXP/Portal 7.4 instance and download the provided `.sh` and `.java` tutorial code.
+Here you'll use cURL scripts to call Object APIs with nested fields.
+Before proceeding, set up a new Liferay DXP/Portal 7.4 instance and download the provided tutorial code.

 ```{tip}
 For a complete list of APIs generated for Site and Company Objects, see [Object's Headless Framework Integration](../../understanding-object-integrations/headless-framework-integration.md).
 You can also view and test an Object's APIs via the Liferay API Explorer at `[server]:[port]/o/api` (e.g., `localhost:8080/o/api`).
 REST APIs are listed under *REST Applications*.